Deadline: Dec. 15

 About the Scholarship

-The Journalism Education Association sponsors a $5,000 scholarship fund for current advisers who intend to earn a secondary administrator's credential/license and seek a position in administration.
+The Journalism Education Association awards a $1,500 scholarship to an adviser who intends to earn a secondary administrator's credential/license and seek a position in administration.
 Each recipient must be a current JEA member and student media adviser who is in or past their fourth year of teaching and advising.
-The committee will award up to $5,000 in scholarships during each application cycle.
-The award may be renewed one time with a total limit of $5,000 per person.
+The scholarship check is sent to the student's college/university account after the winner is announced.

 Each recipient must complete the application, which includes the following: